byuids-resumes/Resume-Wright/docs/index.md

 ### Internships

 `January 2021 – April 2021`
-__Category Partners__, Rexburg, Idaho
+__Category Partners__, Idaho Falls, Idaho

-- Explored large data to find inconsistencies to avoid sending out unclean data to clients.
+- Explored complex data to find inconsistencies and avoid sending out unclean data to clients.

 - Used R to clean large survey datasets and extract meaningful insights for clients.